World's 1st space tourist signs up for flight around moon

 Starship has yet to launch atop a Super Heavy booster from the southern tip of Texas, near the Mexican border.
 At 394 feet (120 meters) and 17 million pounds (7.7 million kilograms) of liftoff thrust, it’s the biggest and most powerful rocket ever built.
 NASA already has contracted for a Starship to land its astronauts on the moon in 2025 or so, in the first lunar touchdown since Apollo.

-Tito said the couple’s contract with SpaceX, signed in August 2021, includes an option for a flight within five years from now.
+Tito said the couple’s contract with SpaceX, signed in August 2021 and announced Wednesday, includes an option for a flight within five years from now.
 Tito would be 87 by then and he wanted an out in case his health falters.

 “But if I stayed in good health, I’d wait 10 years,” he said.